Documentation

 ### Security Notes

-- Uses Public Client OAuth flow (no client_secret in PHP)
+- Uses Public Client OAuth flow (S256 PKCE, no client_secret in PHP)

 - Tokens stored in browser localStorage